Published on

 In France, force majeure is defined under Article 1218 of the French Civil Code.
 An event qualifies as force majeure if it is beyond the debtor's control, could not have been reasonably foreseen at the time of the contract, and whose effects cannot be avoided by appropriate measures.
 French law requires the event to be unforeseeable, unavoidable, and external.

 In Common Law countries like England (note that the UK has left the EU but is often included in discussions of European contract law), force majeure is not a concept automatically implied into contracts.
 Instead, it must be expressly included and defined within the contract.
-Without a force majeure clause, parties may rely on the doctrine of "frustration," but this is a narrow and difficult route, requiring that performance has become impossible, illegal, or radically different from what was contemplated.
+Without a force majeure clause, parties may rely on the notion of "frustration," but this is a narrow and difficult route, requiring significant evidence that performance has become impossible, illegal, or radically different from what was originally set out in the agreement.

-In Germany, while the term "force majeure" isn't explicitly used in the German Civil Code (Bürgerliches Gesetzbuch), similar principles apply under sections dealing with impossibility and frustration of contract.
-German law allows for contract termination or adjustment when unforeseen events fundamentally alter the contractual equilibrium.
+In Germany, whilst the term isn't explicitly used in the German Civil Code (Bürgerliches Gesetzbuch), similar concepts can be applied under sections that deal with impossibility and frustration of contract.
+German law allows for contract terminations or adjustments when unforeseen events fundamentally alter the contractual equilibrium.

 Real life examples of force majeure across the EU